Quantum Phase Diagrams of Matter-Field Hamiltonians II: Wigner Function Analysis: Surface of Maximum Bures Distance

 \section{Surface of Maximum Bures Distance}

-As pointed out earlier, the phase diagram is determined by the set of points where a minimum of the fidelity between neighbouring states occurs.
-This quantity depends on one parameter [cf. eq.(\ref{eq.fide})], i.e., one may consider variations of the fidelity along parametric curves, in parameter space, and determine their local minima; in particular, one may use linear trajectories.
-A simple test to obtain the phase diagram is to consider trajectories parallel to the axes, and find the set of minima, indicating changes in the ground state at these points.
-The Wigner function corroborates this by showing changes in the ground state precisely at these points.
+As pointed out earlier, the phase diagram is determined by the set of points where a minimum of the fidelity (or a maximum of the Bures distance) between neighbouring states occurs.
+One may compute these quantities along a given trajectory in phase space because they depend on one parameter [cf. eq.(\ref{eq.fide})], e.g., one may consider variations of the fidelity along parametric curves, in parameter space, and determine its local minima; in particular, one may use linear trajectories.
+The result, however, will depend on the trajectory taken, and if we want to describe the behaviour of the Wigner function and relate its negativity to the entanglement of the subsystems, a finer description would be in order.

-In order to obtain a finer description of the phase diagram, however, it is necessary to consider the {\em surface of minimum fidelity} ${\cal F}_{min}$ or, equivalently, since a minimum value of the fidelity yields also a maximum value of the Bures distance (\ref{eq.bures}), the {\em surface of maximum Bures distance} ${D_B}_{max}$.
-Let $\delta A(\epsilon)$ be the neighbourhood of radius $\epsilon>0$ about $A$.
-Then, at each point $A$ in parameter space, we consider the set of neighbouring points for which a minimum value of the fidelity, or maximum Bures distance is obtained:
+In order to obtain a finer description of the phase diagram, and get rid of the dependance on the trajectory taken, we construct the {\em surface of minimum fidelity} ${\cal F}_{min}$ or, equivalently, since a minimum value of the fidelity yields also a maximum value of the Bures distance (\ref{eq.bures}), the {\em surface of maximum Bures distance} ${D_B}_{max}$, as follows:

+Let $\delta A(\epsilon)$ be the neighbourhood of radius $\epsilon>0$ about a point $A$ in parameter space.
+Then, by considering the set of points of minimum fidelity or maximim Bures distance with respect to $A$, within that neighbourhood, and repeating the process for all points in parameter space, we obtain a surface of minimum fidelity, or the surface of maximum Bures distance

 Since constructions (\ref{eq.supfide}) and (\ref{eq.supbures}) do not depend on the trajectory, one may obtain a good description of these surfaces by considering sufficient points in $\delta A(\epsilon)$.
 In our calculation we have taken neighbourhoods of one hundred points, and verified that the qualitative behaviour of the surfaces does not change when taking two hundred points.
 In addition we have taken radii $\epsilon = 9 \delta x/10$ where $\delta x$ is the minimum distance between the points $A$ that constitute the parameter space (for a regular partition of the parameter space); this selection guarantees to detect any change of the fidelity and Bures distance, and also it does not associate the same value to two neighbouring points in the partition.